This-Is-Prince/agent-other-sdks/docs/polymarket.md

 Example prompts:
 - "Show me details about the 'Will Trump win the 2024 election?' market"
 - "What are the current odds for Bitcoin reaching $100k by end of year?"
-- "Get information about the market with ID 12345"
-- "Tell me more about the market for 'Will Ethereum switch to PoS in 2023?'"
-- "What's the liquidity in the Fed interest rate prediction market?"

 ### Create Order on Polymarket